zain-codes/EVC_Visual_pollution_computerVision/README.md

-# EVC Visual Pollution Detection with Computer Vision
+# Visual Pollution Detection with Computer Vision

 This project addresses the pervasive issue of visual pollution in urban environments through advanced computer vision techniques.
 Utilizing state-of-the-art algorithms like YOLOv8, this initiative aims to identify and analyze complex patterns of visual pollution in real-time.